 - Andrews, P. and Jenkins, E.L., 2000.
 The Taphonomy of the Small Mammal Faunas.
 In: Barham, L., ed.
 The Middle Stone Age of Zambia, South Central Africa.
 Bristol, England: Western Academic & Specialist Press, 57-62.

-- Shannon Birch (Population growth and social change in the early village societies of southwest Asia.)
+- Shannon Birch, 2017.
+Population growth and social change in the earliest village societies of southwest Asia, (Completed)

 Profile of Teaching PG

 - Unit Leader Level 7 Applications of Zooarchaeological Science

 Profile of Teaching UG

 - Unit Leader for Environmental Archaeology

 2021-Traces of Life-Keynote Talk, Kiel, Germany, 09 Sep 2021 more